Coffee Cupping

 Where Nordic Approach fits in

 Cupping is at the core of everything we do.
-Our buying decisions are based on how coffees perform on the cupping table, not just on paper.
-We cup every lot multiple times—at origin, in transit, and upon arrival—to ensure the quality matches our expectations.
-We also use cupping to train our teams, align with producers, and make transparent, calibrated decisions.
+Our buying decisions are largely based on how coffees perform on the cupping table, not just on paper.
+We cup every lot multiple times, at origin, in transit, and upon arrival, to ensure the quality matches our expectations.
+We also use it to train our teams, align with producers, and make transparent, calibrated decisions.
+Check out upcoming coffee tasting events here

 FAQ about Coffee Cupping